Reviews by Prelude

 The Ultimate Test Drive

-Unlike the disaster of a PC racer that is DiRT, TDU developers took a lot of effort to make this PC game much more than a worthless port.
+Unlike the disaster of a PC racer that is [Link removed - login to see], TDU developers took a lot of effort to make this PC game much more than a worthless port.
 For starters, not only are steering & pedals well supported and setup, driving with a wheel feels very realistic and is a pure blast.
 And OMG, mouse-driven menus in a console port!
 Unheard of! :)

 You start the game with $200,000 and a ticket to Hawaii.
 Upon your arrival, you choose a rental car, choose a house (which acts as a hub for your stats and multi-car garage for the cars you purchase along the way), and go to various dealership to test drive and pick your first ride.
 I started off with a sexy Audi TT Coupe, bright red.